TaggrNetwork/Taggr/WHITEPAPER.md

  - Users can mint new cycles at any point paying at least `1` XDR in ICP.
  - All payments go to [$name's Treasury](https://dashboard.internetcomputer.org/account/cc5fb202723a8cfb43128dda9c0d64c03f22d455070271f63a60afff14f360ec) holding ICP rewards and $name's revenue.

+## Tokenomics

+$name has a total supply of `$total_supply` tokens.
+Tokens can only be mined.
+Currently, all users who earn karma, automatically mine `$token_symbol` tokens.
+The token minting happens weekly by converting the earned karma to `$token_symbol` tokens at an exponentially declining ratio.
+The ratio starts with `1:1` for the first `10%` of supply, then drops to `2:1` for the next `10%`, then to `4:1` and so on.
+Hence the last `10%` of supply will be minted at the ratio `1024:1`.

+The utility of tokens is governance and ownership of $name's revenue.

 ## Rewards and Revenue Distributions

 - During positive engagements users can receive karma from other users.